 Matt O’Brien has been the head Athletic Trainer at Trinity High School since August 2015, in addition to being employed by Select Medical Physical Therapy.
 Matt has been a NATA-BOC Certified Athletic Trainer since 2004 and is licensed by the state of Pennsylvania as both a Certified Athletic Trainer and a Physical Therapy Assistant.
 His duties include providing quality athletic training service at home athletic events and away football games, coordinating rehabilitation for all student-athletes, and providing educational tools for injury prevention and awareness.

 Create a legacy for yourself, your loved ones, your team or your class with an engraved brick placed in the walkway to Trinity’s COBO field.
 Bricks cost $50, and bricks engraved with a shamrock cost $100.
-By purchasing a brick (or more than one), you give a lasting gift and help the school as well.
+By purchasing a brick, you give a lasting gift and help the school as well.
 The brick walkway helps to fund continued improvements on COBO Field.

 Trinity High School takes seriously the physical, emotional and academic consequences of concussions.
 We strongly encourage students who may have sustained a concussion to see a physician who specializes in treatment of concussions and head trauma and we work with those physicians to help students fully recover so that they may not only return to play, but fully access their academic course of study.